-Ensure that the scout's record of advancement is accurate in ScoutNet.
+• Ensure that the scout's record of advancement is accurate in the national records database.

-- Be supportive of the scout in his quest for Eagle Scout, but insist that the scout take ownership of his candidacy, especially the leadership of his Eagle Scout Service Project. - Provide to the scout the name(s) and telephone number(s) of the District Eagle Board Chairman for his district so that the scout can make contact to set a time and place for the district review and approval of his Eagle Service Project proposal.
+- Be supportive of the scout in his/her quest for Eagle Scout, but insist that the scout take ownership of each requirement, especially leadership of the Eagle Scout Service Project. - Provide to the scout the name(s) and telephone number(s) of the District Eagle Board Chairman for his/her district so that the scout can make contact to set a time and place for the district review and approval of his/her Eagle Service Project proposal.